Skip links

 TOP Innovation E-newsletter

 Prepared the public relations media through weekly emails distributed to all Thaioil Group’s employees.
 The content will focus on promoting creativity, out-of-the-box thinking, and a growth mindset to cultivate the qualification of quality innovators and to build awareness of the importance of innovation in the present era.
 As a result, these activities have created good momentum and feedback for the Company.
-In 2024, the Company disseminated a total of 39 TOP Innovation E-newsletters with over 24,707 readers.
+In 2025, the Company disseminated a total of 30 TOP Innovation E-newsletters with over 22,704 readers.
 Meanwhile, the readers’ satisfaction score was at an excellent level (97 out of 100).
+In addition, innovation knowledge is shared through monthly articles specifically curated for leaders, which have garnered significant interest with a total of 5,095 views.
+These articles received an excellent satisfaction rating (98 out of 100), reflecting a high level of awareness and interest among personnel at all levels regarding internal innovation development.
+Furthermore, special edition articles were published to showcase and promote new products and standout innovation projects within the Thaioil Group.

 Innovation and Learning Day 2024